Last week I uploaded a post on my feed with a caption that I would soon realise resonated with so many. Have a look below

 But it was harder for me to be the girl who stayed so heartbroken that she continued to make bad choices.

-In case you wonder what some of the promises are
+In case you are wondering what some of the promises are

 God promised us that we would have life and life more abundantly (John 10:10)